lgsvl/simulator/Docs/docs/build-instructions.md

 17. (Optional) Click `Build` to only build the assetbundles.
 Load the `LoaderScene.unity` and click the Play button at the top of the editor to start the simulator.

 18. Select the `Target OS` for the build
+    - This is only used when building the Simulator.
+Assetbundles are built for Linux and Windows automatically

 19. Verify `Build Simulator` is checked for the Simulator to be built